Far Cry: Animated series

-It was announced that Ubisoft are teaming with Adi Shankar to develop an animated series titled Captain Laserhawk: A Blood Dragon Remix.
-It was announced to be in production for Netflix during June 2021, with Bobbypills leading the animation and Balak as creative director.
-The series was released on October 19, 2023.
+In 2019, it was announced that Ubisoft was working with Castlevania executive producer Adi Shankar in order to develop an animated series based in the world of Far Cry 3: Blood Dragon titled Captain Laserhawk: A Blood Dragon Remix.
+It then went into production for Netflix during June 2021, with Bobbypills leading the animation and Balak as creative director.
+The series was released worldwide in October 2023 with six episodes.

 Board game

 On September 20, 2021, it was announced that board game publisher Funforge would partner with Ubisoft to create a board game based on the franchise titled Far Cry Beyond.